jasmineamjadi/sleep-analysis/README.md

 # **Demographic and Health Factors on Sleep Quality**

-## **Overview**
+## **Introduction**

-This project examines the influence of demographic and health factors on sleep quality through analysis and visualization.
-The analysis touches on various aspects such as gender, age, occupation, sleep duration, stress levels, and sleep disorders.
+Sleep plays a crucial role in our cognitive, physical, and emotional well-being, yet poor sleep health remains a growing global concern.
+Insufficient sleep is linked to impaired decision-making, mental health challenges, and chronic conditions such as hypertension and type 2 diabetes.
+This project analyzes the influence of demographic and health factors on sleep quality in an effort to gain insights that could inform effective improvement strategies.

 ## **Dataset**